ajay-addepalle/kubernetes-getting-started/presentation/slides/slides.md

 * Provides build-packs for most languages & deployment types
 * Provides easy to use bindable services such as SSO, Databases, Caches, MQs
 * Can define custom build packs & services to publish in its marketplace
-* Uses container technology (just does not expose runtime to )
+* Uses container technology (just does not expose it's runtime )
+* and so on...

 ===

-__Upsides__
+**Upsides**
 * Simpler platform to support, central operations team manages infra for whole org
 * Better security controls as attack surface is reduced
 * Easy onboarding, an app just works with build packs!
 * Most features required to productionise an app are build into the platform.

-__Downsides__
+===

+**Downsides**
 * Expensive!
 Pay for Platform & infrastructure.
-* Native cloud solutions are a lot more affordable but complex to get such features.
-* Need to build app according to it's defined patterns for easy usage.
+* Only portable between Cloud Foundry platforms
-* Locked into apps, services constructs
+* Locked into PCF's definition of apps, services constructs.
+* Lesser control of the underlying constructs.
+* Lesser flexibility due to BOSH deployment manager complexity & Diego.
+* No support for multi-regions, requires customization of the platform.

 ---